samply/beam/README.md

 The following paragraph simulates the creation and the completion of a task using [cURL](http://curl.se) calls.
 Two parties (and their Samply.Proxies) are connected via a central broker.
 Each party has one registered application.
-In the next section we will simulate the communcation between these applications over the beam network.
+In the next section we will simulate the communication between these applications over the beam network.

 > Note: cURL versions before 7.82 do not support the `--json` option.
 In this case, please use `--data` instead.